Harry Potter Books in Order: All 8 Books + Extras

 3. Hogwarts: An Incomplete and Unreliable Guide (2016)

-These titles are more reference-style companion works tied to the British Library exhibition and related releases.
+These titles are reference-style companion works tied to the British Library exhibition and related releases.

-1. A Journey Through Charms & Defense Against the Dark Arts (2019)
+2. A Journey Through Charms and Defence Against the Dark Arts (2019)

-There are also plenty of official Harry Potter special editions and collector books out there, including illustrated editions, MinaLima and other interactive editions, Hogwarts House editions, anniversary editions, boxed sets, and pop-up or display books.
+There are also plenty of official special editions and collector books, including illustrated editions, MinaLima and other interactive editions, Hogwarts House editions, anniversary editions, boxed sets, Pocket Potters, cookbooks, coloring books, and pop-up or display books.

 Harry Potter Books in Order